-(2) Assertion of Board error.
-The Secretary shall include in the argument section of the brief any agreement with the appellant's assertion of Board error, as well as any independent assertion of Board error deemed material and relevant to the matters on appeal.

-(3) Appropriate relief.
-For any assertion of Board error by the Secretary, the Secretary shall identify the relief that the Secretary considers appropriate.

-(c) Reply Brief.
+- (2) Identification of Board error.
+The Secretary shall include in the argument section of the brief any agreement with the appellant's assertion of Board error, as well as any independent assertion of Board error deemed material and relevant to the matters on appeal. - (3) Appropriate relief.
+For any asserted Board error, the Secretary shall identify the relief that the Secretary considers appropriate if the relief that the Secretary deems appropriate is different from that sought by the appellant. - (c) Reply Brief.
 The appellant may file a brief in reply to the Secretary's brief.
-The reply brief shall contain a table of authorities that conforms to the requirements of subsection (a)(2).

-(d) Intervenor's Brief.
+The reply brief shall contain a Table of Authorities that conforms to the requirements of subsection (a)(2). - (d) Intervenor's Brief.
 An intervenor may file a brief not later than 30 days after the appellant's reply brief is filed or due.
-See Rule 31(a) (Filing and Service of Briefs-Time Limits).
-An intervenor's brief shall conform to the requirements of subsection (a), but a statement of the issues or of the case need not be made if the intervenor adopts either the appellant's or the Secretary's statement.
+See Rule 31(a) (Time Limits).
+An intervenor's brief shall conform to the requirements of subsection (a), but a statement of the issues or of the case need not be made if the intervenor adopts either the appellant's or the Secretary's statement. - (e) Brief of Self-Represented Party.

-(e) Self-Represented Party's Brief.
 Only a self-represented party may submit an informal brief.
 The informal brief form provided by the Court may be used.
-Informal briefs are exempt from the requirements of subsection (a) of this Rule and from the requirements of Rule 32 (Forms of Briefs, Appendices, and Other Documents).
-An informal brief must comply with the Rule 32(f) identification requirement and may not be longer than 30 pages, double-spaced, in at least a 12-point typeface or its equivalent, if handwritten.
+Informal briefs are exempt from the requirements of subsection (a) of this Rule and from the requirements of Rule 32 (Forms of Briefs, Appendices, and Documents).
+An informal brief must comply with the Rule 32(f) identification requirement and may not be longer than 30 pages. - (f) Other Briefs.
+Any brief not described by these Rules may be filed only with the Court's permission. - (g) Motions Prohibited.
+After the initial notice to file a brief has been issued to the appellant, a motion, other than a joint motion for remand or termination, will not be accepted from any party in lieu of a brief required by subsections (a) through (c).

-(f) Amicus Curiae Brief.
-See Rule 29 (Brief of an Amicus Curiae).

-(g) Motions Prohibited.
-After the Court has issued the initial notice to file a brief to the appellant, the Court will not accept a motion, other than a joint motion for remand or termination, from any party in lieu of a brief required by subsections (a) through (c).
 A motion may not be included as part of any brief; the Court will not act on any motion so included.
-The Clerk will return any motion that violates this subsection.

-(h) References to the Record Before the Agency.
-References in the briefs to the record before the agency shall be to the pages as transmitted by the Secretary, as described in Rule 10(a) (Record Before the Agency).
+The Clerk will return any motion that violates this subsection. - (h) References to the Record Before the Agency.
+References in the briefs to the Record Before the Agency shall be to the pages as transmitted by the Secretary, as described in Rule 10(a) (Record Before the Agency).
 See also Rule 28.1(a) (Preparation of the Record of Proceedings).
-Commonly understood abbreviations may be used.

-(i) Reproduction of Documents.
+Commonly understood abbreviations may be used. - (i) Reproduction of Documents.
 If determination of the issues requires consideration of superseded statutes, rules, or regulations, or unpublished authorities, relevant parts shall be reproduced in the brief or in an appendix.
-Documents in the record before the agency may not be reproduced in or attached to the brief.
+Documents in the Record Before the Agency may not be reproduced in or attached to the brief.